rustyio/sync/README.markdown

 	sync:onsync(undefined).

-## Excluding modules from the scanning process
+## Whitelisting/Excluding modules from the scanning process

-Sometimes you may want to prevent some modules from being scanned by sync.
-To achive this just modify `excluded_modules` configuration paramter in the [node's config file](http://www.erlang.org/doc/man/config.html).
+Sometimes you may want to focus only on a few modules, or prevent some modules from being scanned by sync.
+To achive this just modify `whitelisted_modules` or `excluded_modules` configuration paramter in the [node's config file](http://www.erlang.org/doc/man/config.html).

 ## Moving Application Location